DuhanJishnu/NeuraNexus/node_server/README.md

 ## Project Overview

-The Node.js server is a core component of the RAGnarok application, responsible for handling user authentication, managing conversations and exchanges, and processing file uploads.
+The Node.js server is a core component of the NeuraNexus application, responsible for handling user authentication, managing conversations and exchanges, and processing file uploads.
 It is built with Express.js and uses a PostgreSQL database via Prisma for data persistence.

 ## Getting Started